Low-Dose CT Lung Cancer Screening

 A PET/CT (Positron emission tomography) is a non-invasive exam that uses small amounts of radioactive materials called radiotracers to reveal how internal organs are functioning.
 The scan takes about 60 minutes and images are captured via CT as your body processes the radioactive material.
 This offers great insight into the root of the disease process or the source of symptoms.

-What makes low-dose CT lung screening convenient:
+What makes low-dose CT lung cancer screening convenient:

 • Quick scan: Less than 60 seconds of actual imaging